sigalsax/conjur-troubleshooting-tool/README.md

 ## Ideas:

-- A tool that fetch specific logs according to specific errors/keywords from Conjur in a containerized environment and grabs the ENV variables from policy and container ENV.
-Ex: user input: "authentication" will return all log entries with "Authentication"
+- A tool that fetches specific logs according to specific errors/keywords from Conjur in a containerized environment and grabs the ENV variables from policy and container ENV.
+Ex: user input: "authentication" will return all log entries with "Authentication".

     - For DAP, checks API Endpoints are functioning correctly by making queries to health, nginx services, etc